malcolmocean/opusfluxus/README.md

 Workflowy doesn't have an official API so send-to-workflowy needs some configuration to talk to Workflowy.
 It doesn't store any of your login information or Workflowy data but it's up to you to keep your Session ID secure.

 ## How to use

+For most users send-to-workflowy is a web application you can use or deploy yourself.
+The web app also provides a link to the iOS shortcut and bookmarklet to make it even easier to send to Workflowy.

 ### Hosted version